 On our recent trip to Europe, my mother and I realized too late that we had packed two of everything: two hair straighteners, two tweezers, two nail clippers, two bottles of Tylenol, two boxes of Band-Aids... you get the picture.
 While you can't share everything, there are a great number of items that can easily be communal property -- especially amongst family.
 When you're traveling long distances -- lugging and paying for extra bags -- sharing can be really useful.
-Make a list of the items that make sense to share and decide who will bring each.
+Make a list (and consult our interactive packing list) of the items that make sense to share and decide who will bring each.
 Heck, you can even share clothes in some cases.
 Other items that you might share: hair dryers, curling irons, laptops and toothbrushes.
 Just kidding.

 6. Take a Break

 Don't mistakenly think this will be a relaxing vacation.
 It will be loads of fun, but it probably won't be relaxing.
 And even the most tightly knit families will get on each others' nerves eventually; things that never bothered you at home will bother you on the road, so be sure to schedule some time apart.
 Maybe the grandparents can enjoy an afternoon by themselves while others hit the beach with the kids.
 If you have more than one child, divide them up amongst the grownups, so each feels like the center of the universe for a day.
 Regrouping at the end of the day and sharing your stories over dinner is great fun.
 We made sure to end the trip together, enjoying a special dinner on our last evening away.